saltstack/salt/doc/topics/topology/proxyminion/index.rst

 The __proxyenabled__ directive
 ------------------------------

-Salt states and execution modules, by and large, cannot "automatically" work with proxied devices.
+Salt states and execution modules, by, and large, cannot "automatically" work with proxied devices.
 Execution modules like ``pkg`` or ``sqlite3`` have no meaning on a network switch or a housecat.
 For a state/execution module to be available to a proxy-minion, the ``__proxyenabled__`` variable must be defined